wildanjr19/wildanjr19.github.io/portofolio.md

 ## Project by College

-### Algorithm-Based Corporate Bankruptcy Classification XGBoost with Data Imbalance Handling Using SMOTE-Tomek Method
+### Klasifikasi Kebangkrutan Perusahaan dengan XGBoost dan SMOTE-Tomek

 **Deskripsi:**
 This project is part of an assignment for the Introductory Data Mining course.
 The output of this project is an article.
 The goal of this project is to classify bank customer bankruptcies by comparing three machine learning methods and applying SMOTE-Tomek to handle class imbalance.